CrazyRedMachine/NostalgiaIO/README.md

 Panel is always lit, pressing a key turns that key lighting off.

-##### Interlace

-Pressed keys illuminate in 3 different colors.

-##### Rainbow

-A rainbow wave runs on the panel while pressed keys turn off.

-##### Wave

-A single-color wave runs on the panel, while a different color illuminates the pressed keys.

-##### Breath

-The panel periodically illuminates in a fade in fade out effect, while a different color illuminates the pressed keys.

 ##### Fade out

 Keys light up as you press them then slowly fade out once they are released.